 In my early days of shrimp keeping, I was mostly focused on the visible aspects of the tank – the water parameters, the layout, the food.
 However, it didn’t take long for me to understand that there are unseen dangers lurking in the water, often introduced inadvertently, that could prove fatal to my cherry shrimps.

 One such danger is copper.
-Copper is a common component in many fish medications and some types of food, and it is also present in tap waterOpens in a new tab. in some regions.
+Copper is a common component in many fish medications and some types of food, and it is also present in tap water in some regions.
 While it is generally safe for most fish, even small amounts can be toxic to cherry shrimps.
 They lack the biological mechanisms to process copper, leading to a build-up in their system that can cause death.
 Therefore, it’s essential to check any new additions for copper content and consider using a water conditioner that neutralizes heavy metals when doing water changes.

 Pesticides are another potential hazard.
 Whether it comes from plants that haven’t been properly rinsed or from tap water that’s been treated, the impact of pesticides on cherry shrimps can be devastating.
 Just like with copper, they are much more sensitive to these chemicals than most fish.
 Even trace amounts can lead to rapid death.